yale-nlp/yale-nlp.github.io/_pages/openings.md

 **How to apply**

 - Please apply to <a href="http://yale.edu/graduateschool/admissions/" target="_blank">Yale Computer Science PhD Program</a>
-- Email me your CV and research interests with subject line "[fall2025]"
+- Email me your CV and research interests with subject line starting with "[fall2025]"
 - List me as a faculty of interest in your application

 **Note:** Due to the overwhelming number of emails, I probably won't be able to respond to emails.